ThinkDataEd/curriculum/docs/unit4/lesson18.md

 14. To introduce the students to this idea, circle the 3 points in the upper left corner (the ones that are likely the swimmers) and have students find the “mean point”.
 This means that they should find the mean x-value and the mean y-value of the 3 points.
 They can then plot this new point and use it as the mean of this particular group, or cluster.

 15. The goal of this algorithm is to keep recalculating means as the clusters change.
 To begin, we will pick 2 points, A and B, to represent the center of each cluster.
 We will be referring to this as the initialization step.
-If you would like to use the point found in Step 14 and label it as "A", that is completely fine.
+If you would like to use the point found in step 14 above and label it as "A", that is completely fine.
 You can simply pick just one other random point near the other cluster and label it as "B".

 16. **<u>Initialization:</u>** For now, we will start with the following two points as our initial cluster centers of each group: A: (170, 70) and B: (175, 74).
 In the “Round 0” plot on the *Find the Clusters* handout, each student should plot and label these two points.